Marcel Coraș: Club career

 He left Sportul in 1988, going to Victoria București where he was coached by Florin Halagian.
 They finished the 1988–89 season in third place, Coraș contributing with 36 goals scored which earned him the European Silver Boot, being seven goals behind Dinamo București's Dorin Mateuț who was the Golden Boot winner.
 He also played eight games in the 1988–89 UEFA Cup campaign, as the team eliminated Sliema Wanderers against whom he scored a hat-trick, Dinamo Minsk and Turun Palloseura, being defeated in the quarter-finals by Dynamo Dresden.
 In the first round in the following season of the same competition, Victoria met Valencia, earning a 1–1 draw in the first leg but lost the second one with 3–1 in which Coraș netted his side's goal.

 In the middle of the 1989–90 season, Coraș returned to Sportul.
 In the 1990–91 season, he had his first experience outside Romania at Greek side Panionios, scoring two goals in 30 games played for a 10th place.
 Afterwards he returned to Romania for a third spell at Sportul, then in 1992 with the help of László Bölöni he had his second spell abroad at French fourth league team, Aurillac.
 In 1993, Coraș went to Universitatea Cluj for a while.
-Subsequently, he returned for a fourth spell at UTA where on 15 October 1994 he made his last Divizia A appearance in a 3–0 away loss to Național București, totaling 413 matches with 147 goals scored in the competition.
+Subsequently, he returned for a fourth spell at UTA where on 15 October 1994 he made his last Divizia A appearance in a 3–0 away loss to Național București, totaling 413 matches with 147 goals in the competition.
 Coraș ended his career in 1995 at Divizia C club, Motorul Arad.